spollard/josh-works.github.io/_pages/about.md

 ---
 layout: page
-title: About
+title: About Me
 published: true
-description: "Theology, Relationships, Programming, Remote Work, Books, Fitness, and more"
+description: "Theology, Relationships, Programming, Books, Fitness, and more"
 permalink: /about
+image: "/images/2016_litmus_9.jpg"
 ---

 ![A picture of Josh Thompson](/images/2016_litmus_9.jpg)